punklibrarian/ArduFrauenfelderCNC/README.md

 INSIDE THIS REPOSITORY
 ----------------------
-The 'docs' folder within this repository includes a handy copy of the schematic in PNG format and images of the physical pcb/mill.
+The 'docs' folder within this repository includes a handy copy of the schematic in PNG format and images of the physical pcb/mill, along with assembly documentation.

 The 'mill' folder within this repository has design files for the physical mill and documentation for it's construction.
 It has 'sketchup_exported_faces', 'sketchup_models' and 'laser_cutting' folders.